VoltDB/voltdb-teradata-connector/README.md

         <property>...</property>
 </export>`

 3. Add property elements to set the HTTP headers (Content-Type and Authorization) that Listener expects with values from the Ingest code sample above.
 Also add a property named `endpoint` to set the endpoint URL of your Listener source.
+Optionally, you can specify a batch.mode property that can be set to true or false to indicate whether you want your messages to be exported out as a batch or individually.

 ### Stream Setup